 Lance Fors received his BA from UC-Berkeley and his PhD from the California Institute of Technology in molecular biology.
 Lance was then Founder and CEO of Third Wave Technologies, which he built into a leading biotechnology company.
 Since selling Third Wave, Lance has focused on social change and entrepreneurship.
 Lance focuses on empowering high-potential social entrepreneurs by acting as a thought partner and mentor.
 Lance has also been the long-term board chair of New Teacher Center, Reading Partners and Silicon Valley Social Venture Fund (SV2), helping them achieve up to 100% compound annual growth and become leaders in their fields.
 In addition, Lance is chair-elect of the International Association of Social Venture Partnerships, a board member of Growth Philanthropy Network and Jumpstart, and lectures on the potential for nonprofit governance to provide transformational leadership.
 Lance is the Founder and CEO of a provider of housing for individuals with disabilities.
 Lance is also lead director and co-owner of Lance Construction Supplies, an inventor on dozens of patents, and an Ernst and Young entrepreneur of the year award recipient.

 Ann Mathieson has a background in marketing, education and philanthropy.
-She is a trustee and former Board Chair of the Marin Community Foundation, which oversees the billion dollar Buck Trust and over 300 donor advised funds.
-She is also a trustee at Marin Academy, an independent high school and on the Bay Area Board for Peer Health Exchange, a nonprofit supporting health education for underserved high schools.
-Previously, she was a co-founder and President of the Bay Area “I Have a Dream” Foundation, a college access program for at-risk students.
+She is the founding director of the Marin Promise Partnership, a cradle to career collective impact initiative focused on closing the achievement gap in Marin County.
+She serves on the Bay Area Board of Peer Health Exchange, a nonprofit organization supporting health education for underserved high schools.
+She recently retired as a trustee and Board Chair of the Marin Community Foundation, which oversees the billion dollar Buck Trust and over 300 donor advised funds.
+She has been a two term trustee at Marin Academy, an independent high school and was a co-founder and President of the Bay Area “I Have a Dream” Foundation, a college access program for underserved students.
 She was elected to the Kentfield School Board for two terms and served as its President.
 Ann worked for 15 years as a marketing executive, first at Hallmark Cards and then with Collagen Corporation, a bio-medical start-up.
 Ann graduated with a BS from Indiana University and an MBA from Stanford University.
 She and her husband, Andy, have four children and live in Marin County, CA.

 Brian Olson graduated from the University of Notre Dame in 1988 with a BS in Mathematics and Computing.
 From 1988 until 1995 he worked as an investment banker at Morgan Stanley & Co.
 From 1995 until 1998, Mr. Olson was an investment analyst at Tiger Management.
 In 1999, he co-founded Viking Global Investors, a hedge fund which currently manages over $10 billion of capital from individual and institutional investors from around the world.
 Mr. Olson was with Viking until the fall of 2005.
 Since then he has devoted his time to various philanthropic and personal endeavors.
 Mr. Olson is the chairman of Civic Builders, a not-for-profit company which constructs schools in New York City and makes those schools available for use by charter schools at affordable rents.
 He is chairman of the board of Connecticut Coalition for Achievement Now (ConnCAN), an advocacy group who mission is to ensure that every child in Connecticut, regardless of race, ethnicity, or family circumstance, receives a world-class K-12 education.
 Mr. Olson and his wife, Jill, live in Greenwich, Connecticut with their two sons.